redBorder/redborder-documentation/docs/ips/platform_configurations/ch4_policies.md

 Exporter details

 !!! info "Relation between ports and traffic exportation protocols..."
-    Normally, you are going to use port 2055 for any netflow protocol and port 6343 for sflow
+    Normally, you are going to use port 2055 for any netflow version and port 6343 for sflow.

+!!! warning "If you are configuring an exporter..."
+    It is mandatory to configure a flow sensor who's going to receive the traffic flow.

 #### Destiny address

+This is the address of the manager that is going to receive the traffic; and the port based on the exportation protocol.
 This field is mandatory if you really want to export the traffic.
-You can put here the ip of the flow sensor and the port based on the traffic protocol type.

 #### Obervation id